sinak/sinak.github.com/_posts/2015-02-16-analyzing-voluntary-unlocking-agreement.md

  <p>Verizon is the only carrier that seems to have realized how ridiculous "locking" consumer's devices is in the first place.
 They've almost entirely stopped locking phones, and make it trivially simple to unlock any phones that may have a lock.
 But even they don't make interoperability simple.
 Their <a href="http://www.verizonwireless.com/mobile-living/network-and-plans/prepaid-plans-bring-your-own-device-verizon/">Bring Your Own Device"</a> program makes it clear that your phone needs to be a "unused Verizon phone" to be elligible.</p>

+ <p><strong>Update:</strong> It turns out Verizon isn't so wise after all.
+They were apparently <a href="http://www.law.cornell.edu/cfr/text/47/27.16">required to unlock phones</a> by the FCC when they bought licenses in the 700MHz Block C auction.</p>

  <h2>
    Reforming the DMCA is still critical
  </h2>